 Checking the Paperwork

-Depending on the location of the property and the requirements of your mortgage lender, we may undertake a number of different searches relating to the property:
+Depending on the location of the property and the requirements of your mortgage lender, our Leeds residential property lawyers team may undertake a number of different searches relating to the property:

 This search is often a requirement of lenders and is undertaken where the Local Search does not contain information regarding the property’s drainage arrangements, or if there is a doubt about the property’s connection to mains drainage and sewers.